💖 Fall in Love with Quilting Again: The Buckeye Beauty Quilt Block Tutorial

 Make 2

-Using the Quick Piece technique for making half square triangle, draw a diagonal line on the back of one of your squares.
-I used a chalk pencil on this darker fabric.
+Using the Quick Piece technique for making a Half Square Triangle, draw a diagonal line on the back of one of your squares.
+I used a mechanical pencil on this dark-ish fabric.

 Cut on the line to create two HST units.